Terraso Frequently Asked Questions

 Terraso will never “lock in” your data.
 You will always be able to leave the Terraso platform and shift to other software or methods and take your data with you.

 The Terraso software is designed to help community leaders organize, plan, fund, and execute sustainable development projects using the methods of “integrated landscape management”.
 Some of the Terraso software runs as an app on your phone, tablet, or computer; some of the Terraso software runs as a service on computers that you connect to via the internet.
 All Terraso software is open source.

 The Terraso platform is the portion of the Terraso software which you access through your web browser, and runs on computer servers (managed by Tech Matters) that you connect to via the internet (“the cloud”).
 It provides access to data, calculations, and analytic capabilities via a browser and via connections between different applications connected with Terraso.
-We plan to host some landscape-related data in cloud for landscape partnerships, where that data remains under the control of the landscape partnership (not Terraso).
+Terraso hosts landscape-related data in cloud for landscape partnerships, where that data remains under the control of the landscape partnership (not Terraso).

 One way to think about it is that software doesn’t do anything by itself, like a recipe for bread.
 If you buy ingredients and bake some bread, then you are creating something useful with the recipe.
 In the same way, if you install the software on computers, and ensure that it is operating and helping people, we call that operating a “cloud platform”.

-The current Terraso software is freely available on the GitHub cloud platform.
-Tech Matters is working with particular landscapes on the design and development of Terraso; if you are in a landscape that wishes to participate in this process, please contact us.
+The Terraso software is freely available on GitHub.
+Tech Matters is working with particular landscapes on designing and adding additional features to Terraso; if you are in a landscape that wishes to participate in this process, please contact us.

-Terraso testing has not yet begun.
-We expect our design partners to be the first testers.
+Our co-design partners are actively testing Terraso.
 If you would like to help test Terraso, please contact us.